-The gun emplacement (left), and details of the Predictor Station being revealed (right)
+Gun emplacement (left), details of the Predictor Station being revealed (right)

 During the Second World War the City of Bristol and its port were a principal target for enemy bombs, along with other large cities across Britain.
 The Luftwaffe focused on Bristol due to the Avonmouth docks and the Bristol Aeroplane Company Factory in Filton.

 During the summer of 1940-1941 Bristol was the fourth most bombed City in Britain, and in 1941 it was subjected to prolonged bombing raids – one of which lasted for 12 hours – leaving the City with heavy civilian casualties.
 Over the course of the war around 89,000 houses and buildings were destroyed, alongside major damage to industrial sites.

 Until 1941, Heavy Anti-Aircraft Bristol 3 Battery at Smoke Lane was part of a network of Anti-Aircraft (AA) defences sites which were established around Bristol throughout the war.
 The City was eventually protected by about twenty HAA batteries which included Portbury, Lodge Farm, Easton-in-Gordano, St. Georges, Cribbs, Westbury, Rockingham, Pilning, Almondsbury, Earthcott, Brickfields, Henfield, Purdown, Rodway, Hanham, Keynsham, Whitchurch, Chew Reservoir and Backwell.
 Smoke Lane is one of the last survivors of this major wartime building programme.